cg212/CG-ISE/README.md

 # Bug Report Classification for Deep Learning Frameworks

-This project implements and evaluates multiple classification models to detect performance-related bug reports in deep learning frameworks such as TensorFlow, PyTorch, Keras, MXNet, and Caffe.
+This project implements and evaluates multiple classification models to detect performance-related bug reports in deep learning frameworks such as TensorFlow, PyTorch, Keras, and Caffe.

 ## Quick Start